-Even though you have rewritten the information, you need to add information about the source (in this case, the website address, CNN.com and the date).
+Even though you have rewritten the information, you need to add information about the source (in this case, the author, the date that the story appeared, the website address, CNN.com and the date that you accessed the information).

 XV.
 NOTE-TAKING